KPkoodit/KPkoodit.github.io/_projects/portfolio.md

 weight: 2
 ---

+## Introduction
-<p class="pink-border">This is a portfolio created using Jekyll's default Ruby gem, Minima.
+<p>This is a portfolio created using Jekyll's default Ruby gem, Minima.
 The layout has been heavily modified from a blog to a portfolio, which allowed me to explore both Ruby gems and Jekyll's functionality.</p>

 ## Code
 The portfolio frontend code is available here: